CamillaSpi/ImageClassifier-A-web-portal-for-image-classification/README.md

 redundancy analysis, choice of main identifiers) and translation, concluded with the verification of adherence to normal forms(Boyce-Codd), according to the normalisation theory.
 We then proceeded to create the database, the various relations and the triggers to satisfy the identified rules (minimum cardinality of the relations and updating the performance of the neural networks).
 Both the creation of the back-end and front-end components required the application of languages for the creation of static and dynamic web pages (HTML, CSS and JavaScript).
-In specifically for the realisation of the front-end component, the design templates based on HTML, CSS and JavaScript extensions provided by the **Bootstrap framework** have been used.
+Specifically for the realisation of the front-end component, the design templates based on HTML, CSS and JavaScript extensions provided by the **Bootstrap framework** have been used.
 For the realisation of the back-end component, the support offered by the
 **Django framework** structured for the development of applications according to the *'Model-Template-View'* paradigm have been employed.
 The Python language was adopted both in the realisation of the back-end and in the management of the image analysis services based on neural networks, as well as for the integration of the latter.